What does Marisa mean?

 Marisa /mar-isa/ [3 sylls.] as a girls' name is pronounced ma-REES-ah.
 It is of Latin origin, and the meaning of Marisa is "star of the sea".
 Variant of Maria, Maris, or Marissa.
 Actresses Marisa Berenson, Marisa Tomei.

-Marisa▼ has 34 more different forms via Maria, Maris, Marissa: Maree, Mariah▲, Marialena, Marialinda, Marialisa, Maricia, Marie▼, Marieanne, Marielena, Marietta▼, Mariette, Marika, Marisabel, Marise, Marisha, Marissa▲, Marisse, Maritza▼, Mariza, Marja, Marris, Marrissa, Marya, Marys, Maryse, Maryssa, Mayra▼, Mayria, Meris, Merissa, Meryssa, Moraiah, Moriah▼ and Morissa.Kreatif forms: Merisa, Mirisa. [more]
+Marisa▼ has 34 more different relations via Maria, Maris, Marissa: Maree, Mariah▲, Marialena, Marialinda, Marialisa, Maricia, Marie▼, Marieanne, Marielena, Marietta▼, Mariette, Marika, Marisabel, Marise, Marisha, Marissa▲, Marisse, Maritza▼, Mariza, Marja, Marris, Marrissa, Marya, Marys, Maryse, Maryssa, Mayra▼, Mayria, Meris, Merissa, Meryssa, Moraiah, Moriah▼ and Morissa.Kreatif forms: Merisa, Mirisa. [more]

 How popular is Marisa?